 Abergwaun Community Turbine

-In the summer of 2011, Transition Bro Gwaun’s renewables group, with support from the Welsh Government’s community renewables programme, Ynni’r Fro, and in partnership with Parc-y-Morfa Farms Ltd initiated a joint venture project on land adjacent to Fishguard, where the turbine now stands.
+In the summer of 2011, our renewables group, with support from the Welsh Government’s community renewables programme, Ynni’r Fro, and in partnership with Parc-y-Morfa Farms Ltd initiated a joint venture project on land adjacent to Fishguard, where the turbine now stands.

-Following feasibility work, a planning application was submitted in August 2013 for a 250KW turbine with a mast height of 30m and blade diameter of 30m.
+Following feasibility work, we submitted a planning application in August 2013 for a 250KW turbine with a mast height of 30m and blade diameter of 30m.
 Although initially refused, permission was granted on appeal in August 2014.
-Raising the £285,000 needed for TBG’s 50% share of the project proved easier than expected, the whole amount being lent by 29 individuals and 3 local community groups within five months.
+Raising the £285,000 needed for our 50% share of the project proved easier than expected, the whole amount being lent by 29 individuals and 3 local community groups within five months.

-Local investment, the UK’s Feed in Tariff policy at the time, and Welsh Government support have been key factors in making this project happen.
-TBG is happy to share its experience with other community groups, please contact Transition Bro Gwaun for more details.
+We are happy to share our experience with other community groups, please contact Transition Bro Gwaun for more details.